How Sex Therapy Can Lead to More Intimacy

 - Helps you heal.
 It is quite common for one or both people in the relationship to have sexual pain or trauma from their past.

 - Cope with performance anxiety.
-Many men suffer from performance anxiety while many women are unable to let go and reach orgasm.
+Many men and women experience performance anxiety and are unable to let go and reach orgasm.

 - Navigate infidelity.
 Recovering from infidelity can be incredibly challenging and I’m there to help.